 SISD organises three parent-teacher conferences every year, during which the sentiments and concerns of students are discussed among the parent body and the faculty.
 We pride ourselves on having conferences with students, not without them, and the inclusion of the student body in these conferences allows us to learn how to communicate with each other, alongside each other.

 This is a great time to learn exactly the kind of experiences that your child is having on-campus.
 This is especially useful for boarding students.

 We also have monthly pastoral care events during which we bring specialists to talk about issues and concerns that parents have raised, and so that parents may learn more and provide feedback about how we support young people.

 In addition, counselors and the pastoral care team are always available during these events to discuss and exchange, or even schedule private appointments for other concerns.

 All of this is carefully carried out as part of a dialogue that takes place among parents, teachers and students.
 We have a parent forum committee, as well as class parents, who facilitate this dialogue.

 The International Baccalaureate is the foundation not just of our curriculum, but in the values that we wish to instill in our children.

 One of the most important components of the IB Learner Profile is that of the communicator.
 It’s not just the parents’ job to be effective at communication, of course; through the teachings of the IB, every student becomes a better communicator, allowing them to more meaningfully express themselves.

-In my experience, modeling the behavior I want to see in others, whether children or adults, has longer lasting benefits.”
+Modeling the behavior we want to see in others, whether children or adults, has longer lasting benefits.